 With a range of products being sold online to the small business community such as broadband, voice minutes, new line installations etc. This direct channel represented a huge opportunity being under-utilised.
 Existing marketing activity dropped people into the online store, and the store itself had been developed to simply showcase the products.
 This showed high leakage from the store to other sections of the site and the strategy for 2010 required the tightening of the store area to integrate with email campaigns, provide simpler user journeys and integrate with the in-house billing system.

-- Templates were developed with dynamic content in pre-determined areas to ensure Opal could display messages and product offers depending on the marketing channel the user came from.
+A. Marketing integration - Templates were developed with dynamic content in pre-determined areas to ensure Opal could display messages and product offers depending on the marketing channel the user came from.
 Including referrals from organisations Opal had acquired such as Tiscali and Nildram to ensure users were treated with relevancy.

 In order to facilitate the segmented campaign activity from differing direct channels, templates were developed to show dynamic telephone numbers, ensuring Opal could track inbound calls by campaign activity, providing greater reporting transparency back to the business.

-- The store templates were radically updated in order for users to move through store easier, add products to their baskets, browse additional products whilst being able to go straight to the basket and importantly display products based on the users location and products currently in the basket as an ‘also recommended’ addition to the templates.
+B. Purchasing route - The store templates were radically updated in order for users to move through store easier, add products to their baskets, browse additional products whilst being able to go straight to the basket and importantly display products based on the users location and products currently in the basket as an ‘also recommended’ addition to the templates.

 This overhaul in the store section of the website has resulted in an uplift of online sales of by 42% across the year.